aiven/aiven-docs/docs/tools/cli/service-cli.md

 ### `avn service connection-info`

-Retrieves the connection information for Aiven for Apache Kafka®, Aiven for PostgreSQL® and Aiven for Caching® in a variety of formats.
+Retrieves the connection information for Aiven for Apache Kafka®, Aiven for PostgreSQL® and Aiven for Caching in a variety of formats.

 More information on `connection-info` can be found in [the dedicated page](service/connection-info).